cavetown/Yelp-Review-Prediction/README.md

 -r, --resume: resume a pretrained model
 -lrd, --learning_rate_decay: how much to anneal learning rate
 -lr, --learning_rate: learning rate to use
--s, --shuffle: whether to shuffle data after every spoch .
+-s, --shuffle: whether to shuffle data after every spoch
+-uc, --update_check: how often to check current loss and to save model